 Cook County recognizes that it is prudent to maintain a sufficient level of financial resources to protect against reducing service levels or raising taxes or fees due to large, unexpected or catastrophic events.
-The County shall strive to maintain a fund balance in the Self Insurance fund of not less than one and one half times the three year average of claims and payments to provide financial support to cover unforeseen or catastrophic events and emergencies not covered by any stop-loss insurance procured by the County.
-However, the intent of the self-insurance fund is not to accumulate a fund balance that is greater than what is required to offset the volatility inherent in claims.
-At the end of the fiscal year, if the fund balance is greater than three times the three-year average of claims and payments, only then may funds be transferred to the General Fund for operating purposes at the request of the Chief Financial Officer.
+The County shall strive to maintain a fund balance in the Self-Insurance fund of not less than one and one-half times the three-year average of claims and payments, not withstanding outlier years impacted by the COVID-19 pandemic, for everything but health insurance payments to provide financial support to cover unforeseen or catastrophic events and emergencies not covered by any stop-loss insurance procured by the County.
+However, the intent of the Self-Insurance Fund is not to accumulate a fund balance that is greater than what is required to offset the volatility inherent in such claims.
+At the end of the fiscal year, if the fund balance is greater than three times the three-year average of claims and payments not withstanding outlier years impacted by the COVID-19 pandemic, for everything but health insurance payments, only then may funds be transferred to the General Fund for operating purposes at the request of the Chief Financial Officer (CFO).

 11. Accounting, Auditing, & Financial Reporting

 Regular monitoring of budgetary performance provides an early warning of potential problems and gives decision makers time to consider actions that may be needed if major deviations in budget-to-actual results become evident.
 It is also an essential input in demonstrating accountability.

 An open government is essential for citizen-driven governance.
 The importance of this aspect in financial reporting cannot be overstated.
 Regular and frequent reporting is necessary to provide accountability, educate and inform stakeholders, and improve their confidence in County government.
 The financial reporting process should include the following criteria: